-TP53 gene: the guardian of the genome
+TP53, the guardian of the genome

-- Tp53 is one of the most commonly mutated genes in cancer - It encodes p53 protein

-P53 causes growth inhibition by three mechanisms

-- 1. Temporary cell cycle arrest: quiescence

-- 2. permanent cell cycle arrest: senescence

-- 3. Triggering apoptosis

-- P53 monitors internal stress whereas RB senses external signals - P53 is triggered by several stresses: anoxia, inappropriate oncogene activity (MYC or RAS) or DNA damage.
+- This is also an important regulator of cell cycle. - Tp53 is one of the most commonly mutated genes in cancer - It encodes p53 protein, P53 causes growth inhibition by three mechanisms - 1.
+Temporary cell cycle arrest: quiescence - 2.
+Permanent cell cycle arrest: senescence - 3.
+Triggering apoptosis - P53 monitors internal stress whereas RB senses external signals - P53 is triggered by several stresses: anoxia, inappropriate oncogene activity (MYC or RAS) or DNA damage.

-HOW p53 woks?
+HOW p53 works?

-- In non-stressed healthy cells, p53 is short lived: 20 minutes because it binds MDM2 which is a protein that targets it for destruction via ubiquitin proteasome pathway. - When cells are stressed ...sensors that include protein kinases are activated (ATM is one of these kinases) - These activated kinases catalyze post translational modifications of p53 and release it from MDM2 - Now p53 has longer life span and can drive transcription of certain genes.. hundreds of them

-Once activated p53 causes transcription of many genes including:

-- 1. genes mediating cell cycle arrest, like CDKI. - 2.
-DNA repair genes. - 3. genes involved in senescence like CDKI - 4. pro-apoptotic genes including BAX and PUMA
+- In non-stressed healthy cells, p53 is short lived: 20 minutes because it binds MDM2 which is a protein that targets it for destruction via ubiquitin proteasome pathway. - When cells are stressed, sensors that include protein kinases are activated (ATM is one of these kinases) - These activated kinases catalyze post translational modifications of p53 and release it from MDM2 - Now p53 has longer life span and can drive transcription of certain genes, hundreds of them.
+Including: - 1.
+Genes mediating cell cycle arrest, like CDKI. - This occurs late in G1.
+Caused by p53 dependent transcription of CDKI gene. - CDKI inhibit cyclin/CDK complexes and prevents phosphorylation of RB - So cell is arrested in G1 which provides a pause to repair any DNA damage - 2.
+DNA repair genes. - -If DNA is repaired successfully, p53 upregulates transcription of MDM2, causing destruction of p53 and removal of the block on cell cycle. - If DNA not repaired p53 makes cells enter apoptosis or senescence. - 3.
+Genes involved in senescence like CDKI - Senescence needs activation of p53 and or RB and expression of their mediators like CDKI - Mechanisms of senescence unclear but seem to involve global chromatin change, with permanent change gene expression. - 4.
+Pro-apoptotic genes including BAX and PUMA